-Love Notes is 13 lessons, covering various topics centering around healthy relationships.
+Love Notes is 4 sections of lessons, covering various topics centering around healthy relationships.
 All lessons contain a mixture of information presented by facilitators, videos, and engaging activities that help youth explore their own views on love and relationships.

 These lessons ask youth to look inward at what they bring into the relationship – their personality style, their baggage (both positive and negative), and their expectations.
 Youth are also asked to create relationship goals, often we focus on career goals with youth so this is a natural complement to that.

 In these lessons we look at attraction, falling in love, and what makes a healthy relationship.
 Youth are also introduced to the love chemicals, the science behind falling in love, red flags of unhealthy relationships, and intimate partner violence.
 Also included in these lessons are tips on breaking up.

 Healthy communication is paramount to a healthy relationship and so these two lessons focus solely on those skills.
 Youth are introduced to the speaker listener technique (for disagreements and arguments) and the WWA technique (how to complain so that others will hear you).

 Section 4: Sexual Decision Making

 These lessons focus on sexual risk avoidance.
 This includes topics surrounding STDs and HIV, consent, and pregnancy.
 Specifically, we discuss how avoiding risky sexual behavior is healthy for the mind, body, and spirit.

 During school breaks, the Love Notes program offers Teen Vibe Camps.
 Camps take place from 9 am-5 pm.
 Lunch will be provided each day.
 Camps are open to teens and young adults ages 10-18 and there is no cost.
 You do not have to be a YMCA member to participate.